exhibits

 Sarah Winnemucca

 Sarah Winnemucca was born around 1844 in what is now Nevada, to Chief Winnemucca of the Paiutes.
 Her grandfather was Chief Truckee, leader of the Paiute nation, and he influenced her early upbringing and education.
-By the time she was 14, she spoke five languages, three Native American dialects, English and Spanish.
-These skills would […]
+By the time she […]

 Lilly Fong

 Lilly Fong (1925-2002) nee Hing, was a champion for education throughout her lifetime.
 Lilly’s deep-rooted belief in education stemmed from her childhood, instilled by her parents.
-Her father was known to quote the teachings of Confucius as he agreed that ‘education was the equalizer of all’ and she, along with her nine siblings, all would gain future college degrees.
-Lilly met her husband Wing Fong, while she was studying at […]
+Her father was known to quote the teachings of Confucius as he agreed that ‘education was the equalizer of […]

 New Exhibit – The Art of Crafting